• Home

 What are some tools that help managers in decision-making?

-Decision-making tools include ERP systems, analytics dashboards, project management software, risk assessment tools, and AI analytics.
-They provide data insights, track performance, and support informed, timely, and strategic decisions.
+Managers rely on a variety of tools to make effective decisions.
+These include ERP systems, analytics dashboards, project management software, risk assessment tools, and AI analytics platforms.
+Such tools help track performance, analyze trends, and provide actionable insights.

 Reference Links: